 Bio

-Maciej Zoltowski studied violin at the prestigious F. Chopin and J. Elsner Music Schools in Warsaw.
-Having earned his diploma in violin performance with distinction, he continued his studies at the F. Chopin Academy of Music in Warsaw, where he graduated in 1996 in composition and in 1997 in conducting faculty, obtaining both M.A. diplomas with awards.
-His teachers at the academy included Prof. Marian Borkowski and Prof. Ryszard Dudek.
+Maciej Zoltowski’s academic pursuits have been nothing short of exceptional.
+He commenced his musical odyssey by studying violin at the distinguished F. Chopin and J. Elsner Music Schools in Warsaw.
+Excelling in his craft, he earned his diploma in violin performance with distinction before continuing his education at the F. Chopin Academy of Music in Warsaw.
+It was here that he attained his M.A. diplomas in composition and conducting, under the tutelage of esteemed professors Marian Borkowski and Ryszard Dudek.

-For the artistic achievements, he received twice the Polish Ministry of Culture scholarship and the Tadeusz Baird scholarship.
-In 1997, he was awarded with the fellowship of the German Stiftung Kulturfonds in Künstlerhaus Schloss Wiepersdorf.
-In 2000, he won the scholarship for young conductors of the Japanese Music Foundation JESC.
-He was the winner of the first composers’ competition held by the Musica Sacra Society in Warsaw.
-In 1999, he was the finalist of the Toru Takemitsu Composition Award (Tokyo).
-In 2002, the President of the Republic of Poland decorated him with the Silver Order of Merit.
-In 2017 the Polish Minister for Culture and National Heritage awarded him the Bronze Medal “Gloria Artis” for services to culture.
+His artistic achievements have been widely recognized, earning him scholarships from the Polish Ministry of Culture, the Tadeusz Baird scholarship, the fellowship of the German Stiftung Kulturfonds in Künstlerhaus Schloss Wiepersdorf, and the prestigious scholarship for young conductors from the Japanese Music Foundation JESC.
+He has also been a finalist in the Toru Takemitsu Composition Award (Tokyo) and won the first composers’ competition held by the Musica Sacra Society in Warsaw.
+In 2002, he was honored with the Silver Order of Merit by the President of the Republic of Poland, and in 2017, he received the Bronze Medal “Gloria Artis” for his invaluable contributions to culture from the Polish Minister for Culture and National Heritage.

-Maestro Zoltowski’s discography contains recordings for The Steinway Club Cyprus: Rachmaninov’s Piano Concertos Nos.
-2 and 3 with Dimitris Sgouros and world premiere recording of a “Concerto for 10 Pianos and Orchestra” by Savvas Savva.
-Other CDs feature the Radom Chamber Orchestra: “Grażyna Bacewicz – Works for Chamber Orchestra” vol. I and II, enthusiastically received by the international press: Five Diapasons – Superbe from the French magazine “Diapason”, Excepcional by the Spanish “Scherzo”, nomination to the International Classical Music Awards 2011.
+The symphony of Maestro Zoltowski’s discography showcases remarkable collaborations and exceptional artistry.
+His recordings for The Steinway Club Cyprus, featuring Rachmaninov’s Piano Concertos Nos.
+2 and 3 with Dimitris Sgouros, and a world premiere recording of Savvas Savva’s “Concerto for 10 Pianos and Orchestra,” are testaments to his dedication to innovative musical expressions.
+Other notable CDs include the Radom Chamber Orchestra’s “Grażyna Bacewicz – Works for Chamber Orchestra” vol. I and II, lauded by the international press and recognized with nominations for prestigious awards (French Diapason, Spanish Scherzo, International Classical Music Awards – ICMA).
 His most recent CD “Krzysztof Penderecki – Works for String Orchestra” has been released by DUX on the occasion of the composer’s 80th anniversary and included in the prestigious “Penderecki Special Edition”.

 Reviews